Here's Our Rant About 9 Meters Biopharma Inc. (NMTR)

 Sponsored

-NMTR currently public float of 244.10M and currently shorts hold a 3.39% ratio of that float.
-Today, the average trading volume of NMTR was 4.35M shares.
+The average price from analysts is $4.90.
+NMTR currently public float of 244.03M and currently shorts hold a 3.39% ratio of that float.
+Today, the average trading volume of NMTR was 4.25M shares.

 NMTR’s Market Performance